shawnwegs/Starting-Class/IB-MYP-CP-Robotics.md

 #### Course Content

 The course will focus on two main areas.
 In the fall semester, prototyping a task-oriented robot for reliability and consistancy, and designing and programming a novel in the spring semester.
 Throughout the year, the course will require students to collaborate, plan, and document their group's and robot's progress and development.
+Texas considers this a fourth year course.

-The course does not require previous experience, but students will need to expect a large amount of work to be completed throughout the duration of the course.
+The course does not require previous experience, but it certainly helps.
+Students without prior experience will likely need to expect a large amount of work to be completed throughout the duration of the course.
+Prior courses that help prepare students for Robotics are Intro to Robotics & Intro to CS at 8th grade, and Fundamentals and other Computer Science courses in high school.
+Other tech courses, including Digital Communications, Web Design, and Digital Art can also help prepare students to a lesser extent.

 We will work with the NXT robots, utilizing the LeJOS firmware and library.
 Our primary IDE will be IntelliJ IDEA from JetBrains.
+Through this course, you will gain experience in both programming with Java and in small-scale engineering.

 #### Lab Hours

 Lab hours available for extra time or additional help.
 If you need guidance, please schedule an appointment.
 If you just need extra work time, pop-ins are allowed.

-Wednesday - Friday
+If you choose not to work in class and are a distraction to others, and then ask to come in for extra time, you will likely be denied extra time.
+You should make use of the time you already have in scheduled class before requesting more.

+Before School: Tuesday - Thursday
 * 7:15 - 7:45 am

-Monday - Thursday
+Lunch: A Days Only
-* 12:55 - 1:35 pm
+* 12:55 - 1:30 pm

-Monday & Thursday
+After School: Monday, Tuesday, & Thursday
 * 3:15 - 4:00 pm

 If you need other accommodations, please see your instructor to make an appointment.